 Filing for Chapter 7 bankruptcy can be a long and complex process.
 Here’s an overview of the steps involved in filing for Chapter 7 bankruptcy.

 Find an attorney

-Many blogs and websites have bankruptcy information, but your best course of action is speaking to an experienced personal bankruptcy attorney who is familiar with the laws of your state.
+Your best course of action is to speak to an experienced personal bankruptcy attorney who is familiar with the laws of your state.

-Shenwick says in his experience, once a person realizes they have a problem that may lead to bankruptcy, they speak to their accountant.
-The accountant may know about the issue anywhere from six to 12 months before the individual consults an attorney.
+Shenwick says that once a person realizes they have a problem that may lead to bankruptcy, they often speak to their accountant rather than an attorney.